-A screencast is a digital video recording of your computer screen that typically includes some sort of audio narration.
+A screencast is a digital video recording of your computer screen that typically includes some sort of audio voice over.
 You can think of a screencast as the video equivalent of a screenshot.
-You’ll notice screencasts are also called screen capture videos or screen recordings.
+You’ll notice that screencasts are also often called screen recordings.

 1. Choose your screen recording software